 Sarah B. Mallory, Ph.D. joined the DNEA in August 2019.
-Sarah holds a doctorate in special education with expertise in autism spectrum disorder, teacher education and other developmental disabilities.
-She has numerous years of experience supporting individuals with autism across the lifespan and has held multiple leadership positions.
-Sarah has leveraged these experiences to educate professionals who support people with autism across multiple clinical, hospital, school and community-based settings.
-Sarah brings her interdisciplinary training expertise to the DNEA to help the network meet the unique training and technical assistance needs of the many different professionals who work with individuals with autism across the state of Delaware.
+Sarah holds a doctorate in special education with expertise in autism spectrum disorder, teacher education, and other developmental disabilities.
+She has supported individuals with autism across the lifespan and leverages these experiences to educate professionals who support people with autism across multiple clinical, hospital, school, and community-based settings.
+Sarah currently serves as the DNEA’s Principal Investigator and provides conceptual leadership to DNEA activities.